 Would you love to get a first impression of Florence?
 Then prepare for a good stroll!
-There is no better way to discover the hidden highlights of the city, than a long, observant walk.
+There is no better way to discover the hidden culinary and artistic highlights of the city, than a long, observant walk.

 This post contains advertising and affiliate shop links.
 Image: Philip Welbergen.